 The department has developed this plan to drive a best practice approach to waste and recycling and to support the State's waste management strategy: Waste - Everyone's responsibility: Queensland Waste Avoidance and Resource Productivity Strategy (2014-2024).

-The department has developed a range of initiatives and eight targets (Attachment 1) focused on reducing waste throughout its operations.
-These initiatives are designed to help support two of the State's strategy targets:
+The department has developed a range of initiatives and eight targets (Attachment 1) to be maintained, with the focus on reducing waste throughout its operations.